Mabel, Theodore, and Thomas Cook & Son

 Although with only a year to live, Mabel’s ‘Mr. Cook’ here is John Mason Cook (1834-1899), the only son of the founder, Thomas.
 The Luxor Hotel, to the east of Luxor Temple, was established by Cooks to accommodate the increasing number of tour groups along the Nile.

-Will Cook’s be with us in another 100 years?
-Will future Mabels take to their beds, board, berths, flights, guides, and countless other services?
-Will their agents still greet them, smiling, at stations, harbour-sides, arrival gates, and pullman halts?
-Will there still be, Morris again, “Thomas Cook, the booking clerk of the Empire…”?
+Cook’s, of course, went bust inevitably and finally in September 2019 and future Mabels will no longer take to their beds, board, berths, flights, guides, and countless other services.
+Nor will their agents still greet them, smiling, at stations, harbour-sides, arrival gates, and pullman halts.
+Never more (unless reincarnated) will there be, Morris again, “Thomas Cook, the booking clerk of the Empire…”?
 All aboard?
 All abroad?

 Mabel’s diary extracts are from Volume 2 of her Chronicles.